QAInsights/Performance-Engineering-Questions/README.md

 ## ❗ Assumptions

-- In this context, application means it could web application, services, database etc. Based on the project, you can ask the relevant question.
+- In this context, application means it could be web application, services, database etc. Based on the project, you can ask the relevant question.
 - These questions derived based on web protocols.
+But you can fit the question irrespective of protocol with common sense.

 ## ❓ Questions